How are You Paying for That?

 Remember: when it comes to anti-money laundering, lawyers are gatekeepers.
 The source of funds is just one piece of the puzzle when it comes to your client’s profile.
 It is to be used together with other due diligence requirements, such as verifying your client’s identity as well as the totality of the information in the matter in order to assess your client relationship.
 Any red flags must be addressed before you can continue to act.

 Unsure what might be red flags for suspicious sources of funds?
-In the resource material entitled “Risk Assessment Case Studies for the Legal Profession”, found both on the Federation’s website as well as in the Anti-Money Laundering section of the Law Society of Manitoba’s Education Centre, you will find various scenarios which demonstrate the red flags that should cause you to be on the alert for potential money-laundering and the due diligence you can undertake.
+In the resource material entitled “Risk Assessment Case Studies for the Legal Profession,” found on the Federation of Law Societies of Canada’s website, you will find various scenarios which demonstrate the red flags that should cause you to be on the alert for potential money-laundering and the due diligence you can undertake.

 What it’s not